ondrahos/libft/README.md

 ### Project Overview

-The ft_printf project at 42 School challenges students to recreate the functionality of the standard printf function from the C Standard Library.
+The ft_printf project challenges students to recreate the functionality of the standard printf function from the C Standard Library.
 It requires students to implement their own version of printf, capable of handling various format specifiers and modifiers.

 ### Key Objectives